 The characters of Stork and Hardbar were created to give Doug Kenney and Chris Miller a reason to be on set, and had come from different portions of a deleted character named Mountain.
 Hardbar was named after a real frat brother of Miller's who masturbated excessively.

 The Delta House actors were brought to the set five days before the Omega House actors to get into character, in an intentional effort to cause cliques to form.
-Barry Levinson would use this tactic years later with the principal cast of Diner.
+Barry Levinson would use this tactic years later with the principal cast of Diner (1982).

-Professor Jennings bites an apple while lecturing about good and evil in John Milton's "Paradise Lost".
-This is a deliberate gag reference to Eve's eating fruit from the Tree of Knowledge, a key event in "Paradise Lost" (and referenced too perhaps by the statue pedestal motto seen in the opening titles: "Knowledge is Good").
-Jennings' students miss the gag - as seems most Animal House viewers.
+Professor Jennings bites an apple while lecturing about good and evil in John Milton's "Paradise Lost."
+This is a deliberate gag reference to Eve's eating of the "forbidden fruit" from the Tree of Knowledge, a key event in "Paradise Lost," but the only thing lost is this gag on Jennings' students.

 Harold Ramis wrote the part of Boon for himself to play, but John Landis felt Ramis was too old.
-Ramis was so disappointed he refused to accept a smaller part Landis offered him.
-(Ramis was 32, Peter Riegert was 29.)
+Ramis was so disappointed that he refused to accept a smaller part Landis offered him.
+(Ramis was 32, Peter Riegert was 29).

 The actors who played the Deltas harassed the actors who played the Omegas off-screen as well to keep up the feelings of animosity between their characters.
 Mark Metcalf changed his hotel room to the one above Bruce McGill's where the Delta actors partied every night so his anger at their noise would help him get into character.